lewisevans2007/Obsidian_vault/README.md

 > **Note**
 > Images may also be copyright protected.
 If you find a image that violates the license, please make a issue on this repository and I will remove it.

-To read these notes you need to hav Obsidian installed.
+To read these notes you need to have Obsidian installed.
 You can download it from [here](https://obsidian.md/).